 Kate started as a technician in local radio before being promoted to producer, specialising in arts and farming programmes.
 She then switched to television, directing religious outside broadcasts and sport, and reporting for BBC Plymouth.
 Next came network news, covering general and court stories before making her reputation reporting from war zones across the world.

-The Kindness of Strangers, Kate has published Corsets to Camouflage and Nobody’s Child.
+Aside from her autobiography, The Kindness of Strangers, Kate has published Corsets to Camouflage and Nobody’s Child.
 She has won the Royal Television Society Journalism Award and the Monte Carlo International Golden Nymph.
 Kate has also received BAFTA’s Richard Dimbleby Award.